bshamblen/meteor-json-simple-schema/README.md

 converter.toSimpleSchema(spec, function (error, simpleSchema) {
   // simpleSchema is an instance of simpleSchema
-});
+  // set spec.skipDereference to true to avoid work done in 'getJsonSchema' });
 ```

 The spec object can contain:
   url:  a url string
   json: a schema represented as a JSON string or js object

+Note, it is not necessary to call getJsonSchema prior to calling toSimpleSchema.
+getJsonSchema can be used to build a dereferenced JSON schema, which can then
+be passed to the client, so that each client doesn't need to repeat the work.

 The instance of JsonSimpleSchema caches the schemas that it fetches.
 To clear the cache, call: